QuantamKawts/fudge/README.md

 Fudge is an implementation of Git's basics in Python.

-My end goal is to learn Git's internals, not to develop a fully-fledged implementation of Git.
+My end goal with this project is to learn about Git internals, not to develop a fully-fledged implementation of Git.
 Here are the planned features:
 - Store and load objects to and from the object store (`.fudge/objects/`).
 - Read and write blob, tree and commit objects.
 - Read and write version 2 Git index files, with no extensions.
-- Read and write refs.
+- Read and write symbolic refs and refs.
-- Read packfiles, and write packfiles without computing deltas.
+- Read and write undeltified version 2 pack files.
-- Talk to Git servers using the "smart" protocol.
+- Talk to Git servers via HTTP using the "smart" protocol.

 Support for branches, merge operations, tags… is not currently planned.

-In short fudge could be used to create and visualize a simple history, push it to a remote Git server, and partially clone repositories.
+In short fudge could be used to create and visualize a simple history, push it to a remote Git server, and clone repositories.

 ## Requirements